You can make this quick, easy and delicious cream of mushroom soup in just 20 minutes! Perfect for a comforting homemade mushroom soup any time.

 This recipe makes 2 large bowls or 3 smaller ones.
-I keep the recipe in these increments since it equates to one tray of mushrooms and the better part of one carton of chicken broth.
-I’m also only cooking for 2 or 3 most often.
+I keep the recipe in these increments since it equates to one standard "tray" of mushrooms and the better part of one carton of chicken broth.
+I'm also only cooking for 2 or 3 most often.
 That said, you can double or triple the as needed, to feed more.
 Use the handy "2X" or "3X" buttons above the recipe ingredients below, to double or triple the ingredients.

 Be sure to taste your soup before serving and adjust seasoning as necessary.
 While the chicken stock will have some salt, you will probably want to add a bit more.
 And some freshly ground pepper is always nice!
 If you taste it and it seems like it needs something, it's probably salt!

-- 8 oz fresh mushrooms (button or mixture of button, cremini oyster etc), cleaned and sliced (1 standard "tray")
+- 8 oz fresh mushrooms, button or cremini, or mixture, cleaned and sliced (1 standard "tray")